PostgREST/postgrest/docs/references/auth.rst

 PostgREST validates ``JWTs`` on every request.
 Asymmetric signature validation (such as RSA) is slow and we can cache ``JWT`` validation results to avoid this performance overhead.

 JWT caching is automatically enabled if ref:`jwt-secret` is set to an asymmetric key.
 Otherwise it is disabled and can be enabled by setting the config :code:`jwt-cache-max-entries` to a value greater than 0.
-Setting it to 0 disables caching regardless of ref:`jwt-secret`
+Setting it to 0 disables caching regardless of ref:`jwt-secret`.

 See :ref:`jwt-cache-max-entries` for more details.